Smooth asymptotics for collapsing Calabi-Yau metrics: The asymptotic expansion theorem

-On the other hand when $\ve_t\to 0$, we shall take only derivatives and difference quotient in the base directions, however the $\de\db$ in \eqref{krummung} can still be in all directions, so at most two fiber derivatives can land on $\hat{\Phi}$.
-Thus, going back to \eqref{schemas} in the term $\D^{i_1}\hat{\Phi}_{\iota, \ell}(\hat{G}_{i,p})$ there are $u$ fiber derivatives with $u\leq 2$ (we shall denote this by $\D^{i_1}_{\#\mathbf{f}=u}$), and so we can use \eqref{coveted} and \eqref{coveted2b} with tilde radius $S$ to bound
+These estimates will be useful in the case when $\ve_t\geq C^{-1}$.
+On the other hand when $\ve_t\to 0$, we shall take only derivatives and difference quotient in the base directions, however the $\de\db$ in \eqref{expa3} can still be in all directions, so in the term